JoonasJor/OpenWBT/installation.md

 ```bash
 git clone https://github.com/GalaxyGeneralRobotics/OpenWBT.git
 ```
-The default working directory is `~/OpenWBT`, please modify according to your actual setup.
+The default working directory is `~/OpenWBT`.
+Please modify it according to your actual setup.

 ### Create and Activate Conda Environment